eurostat/Nuts2json/README.md

 ## Technical details

 These files are produced from the NUTS SHP files provided on [Eurostat-GISCO website](http://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units/nuts).
-The input SHP files are in the [shp folder](/shp).
+The input files are in the [shp folder](/shp).
 These input files are transformed using [GDAL](http://www.gdal.org/) and [TopoJSON](https://github.com/mbostock/topojson/wiki).
-The processes are automated in bash files, which are also shared in this repository.
+The processes are automated in bash files, which are also shared in the [sh folder](/sh).

 ## Support and contribution